-The Pacific Northwest has become one of the most respected wine regions in the United States, shaped by a rare combination of cool-climate geography, volcanic soils, and a culture of small, independent winemaking.
+The Pacific Northwest is one of the most exciting wine regions in the world, shaped by a rare combination of perfect Mediterranean climate, dynamic geography, and unique terroir composed of volcanic and sedimentary soils.

 In Oregon, the Willamette Valley is internationally recognized for Pinot Noir that emphasizes elegance, balance, and expressive terroir over power.
 In Washington, diverse growing regions produce wines ranging from structured Cabernet Sauvignon and Syrah to bright, mineral-driven whites, all benefiting from long summer daylight and dramatic diurnal temperature shifts.

-Together, Oregon and Washington have built a reputation for thoughtful, site-driven wines that consistently earn critical acclaim and attention from leading sommeliers and wine programs around the world.
+Together, the Pacific Northwest wine industry has built a reputation for thoughtful, site-driven wines that consistently earn critical acclaim and attention from leading sommeliers, critics and enthusiasts around the world.
 Rather than mass production, the region is defined by craftsmanship — growers and winemakers closely connected to the land, often working in small lots with a focus on purity and precision.

 The result is a wine culture that feels both grounded and exploratory: expressive enough for enthusiasts, yet approachable enough for discovery.